Brandon Edwards has his sixth double-double with 16 points and 10 rebounds.

-UT Arlington coach Scott Cross spent the first six years of his career as a head coach by generating a long list of school records, firsts and accomplishments.
+Cross' first head coaching job has produced a long list of school records, firsts and accomplishments.
 Known as a tireless worker, excellent recruiter and great ambassador for his program, Cross is poised to lead the men's basketball program to even greater heights.

-Cross led his alma mater into a new era, as the Mavericks moved into the state-of-the-art College Park Center.
-UT Arlington also began a new chapter in its history on July 1, 2012 when the program moved from the Southland Conference into the Western Athletic Conference.
+Cross led his alma mater into its new home, as the Mavericks moved into the state-of-the-art College Park Center on Feb.
+1, 2012.
+Cross has also guided the program from the Southland Conference to the Western Athletic Conference to the Sun Belt Conference.

-During his first six seasons, Cross guided the Mavericks to an appearance in both the NCAA and NIT Tournaments, won a SLC Tournament Championship in 2008, and, most recently, won the 2011-12 regular season Southland Conference Championship, while recording his 100th win this season.
-Coach Cross was named 2012 Southland Conference Coach of the Year, 2012 NABC District 23 Coach of the Year and a 2012 Finalist for the Hugh Durham National Coach of the year.
+Coach Cross was named 2012 Southland Conference Coach of the Year, 2012 NABC District 23 Coach of the Year and a 2012 Finalist for the Hugh Durham National Coach of the Year.

-Cross led the Mavericks to the 2008 NCAA Tournament, marking the first time in school history the Mavericks made an appearance in the Big Dance.
-The Mavericks came away with their conference title after defeating Northwestern State in the finals to punch their ticket.
-He led the 2008 NCAA Tournament team to a then-school record 21 victories, which also included the best start in school history at 8-0.
-During the season the Mavericks were ranked for the first time in the collegeinsider.com Mid-Major Top 25.
-UTA received its highest ranking of the season at No. 14 in December of 2007.
+Cross led the Mavericks to the 2008 NCAA Tournament, the first time in school history UTA made an appearance in the Big Dance.
+The Mavericks defeated Northwestern State in the Southland Conference finals to punch their ticket.
+The 2008 team had the best start in school history at 8-0.
+During the season the Mavericks were ranked for the first time in the collegeinsider.com Mid-Major Top 25, reaching a high of No. 14 in December of 2007.

 Cross was named the head coach of his alma mater on April 21, 2006 after serving as an assistant coach for the previous eight seasons.